petersensm/GCD-project/ReadMe.md

 1        | walking   | time  | body  | acceleration | no | std | X  | 4.0

 # Code:
 The script in run_analysis.R was written in R version 3.1.2 and requires the packages reshape2, plyr, stringr.
 It takes as input features.txt, subject_test.txt, subject_train.txt, X_test.txt, X_train.txt, y_test.txt, x_train.txt files, so for running this, the user needs to have these files in the working directory.
-The code combines the various files, selects features associated with mean and standard deviation, and summarizes them by cacluating their mean value by subject, activity, and feature.
+The code combines the various files, selects features associated with mean and standard deviation, and summarizes them by calcuating their mean value by subject, activity, and feature.
 An option is included for splitting the *feature* variable into its components as described above.
-Finally, it outputs a tidy subset of this data (Tidydata.csv) into the working directory.
+Finally, it outputs a tidy subset of this data (Tidydata.txt) into the working directory.